Kabukuor/progess-with-div/README.md

 # progess-with-div
 let what div is
-i was sp got to use favicons
+i was so got to use favicons
-and aslo the box model in css is amazing
+and also the box model in css is amazing